 What’s the best way to make ice at home?
 Most people would probably say their freezer.
-It’s there, it’s convenient, and his usually has an automatic ice maker built right in.
-They’d say that, but they’d be wrong.
-If you want a lot of ice, enough so that you never run out, then you should ditch your refrigerator ice maker and get a portable ice maker instead.
-Portable ice makers produce more ice in less time than refrigerator ice makers, a lot more ice.
-Approximately 23 and a half pounds more and it all has to do with the way each one makes ice and the physics behind each machine.
+It’s there, it’s convenient, and it usually has an automatic ice maker built right in.
+But if you want a lot of ice, enough so that you never run out, then you should ditch your refrigerator ice maker and get a portable ice maker instead.
+Portable ice makers produce more ice in less time than refrigerator ice makers—approximately 23 and a half pounds more.

 How Refrigerator Ice Makers Work